Written by Jason S Polley.

 Their confessions now ‘disguised,’ attendees were then asked to form groups of three to five and collaborate on making collective group poems based on these poetically transformed ‘pearls’.

 The workshop appeared to be transformative.
 It moved from the personal/secretive, to the poetic/playful, to the collective/interactive.
 As we rounded out the 90-minute workshop, suggestions about doing the same group activity based on favourite lines (‘pearls’) extracted from books, films, and street signs were well met.
 All seemed excited to perform similar collective poetic activities with their friends and families.

 Cross-posted on Agora,

 Hong Kong Baptist University.

 ///// The Cha Writing Workshop Series: We plan to hold one to two writing workshops every month, for local school children (all levels), as well as economically and socially disadvantaged groups.
-If you’d like to suggest an idea, please contact the organisers, Tammy Ho (firstname.lastname@example.org) and/or Eddie Tay (email@example.com). /////
+If you’d like to suggest an idea, please contact the organisers, Tammy Ho (email@example.com) and/or Eddie Tay (firstname.lastname@example.org).
+Click here to see a list of past and future workshops.
+And click here to read instructors’ reflections on the workshops. /////